-Figure 1: Knowledge representations (Olaisen 1985)
+Figure 1: Knowledge representations (Olaisen, 1985).

 For areas (3) and areas (4), will imagination and intuition be necessary for the creativity needed to make a scientific movement in knowledge management in zone 3 and 4?
-If we expand only into area two, it will be somewhat limited knowledge research emphasizing instruments and knowledge while the problems will be defined by what we know.
+If we expand only into area two, it will be limited knowledge research emphasizing instruments and Knowledge while the problems will be defined by what we know.
 We distinguish between the known, the known unknown, the unknown known, and the unknown.
 The exciting part is the dynamics between the known and unknown and how we make a part of the unknown known in our research process.
-There is progress from 2016 to 2021 in the papers in defining what is unknown and discussing why tacit knowledge remains unknown in most situations.
-There is also a beginning discussion of the need to approach the unexplored areas and the challenges looming the unknown domains.
+The papers have progressed from 2016 to 2022 in defining what is unknown and discussing why tacit Knowledge remains unknown in most situations.
+There is also a beginning discussion of the need to approach the unexplored areas and the challenges looming in the unknown domains.